 Economics and Security Committee (ESC)

-In 2020, the committee will be working on the following draft reports which will be discussed at the Spring Session in Kyiv.
+In 2020, the Committee will be working on the following draft reports:

 - ESC Draft General Report by Christian TYBBRING-GJEDDE (Norway):